Call for Proposals – IDIL 2025 Incubation Program

 OBJECTIVES OF THE CALL FOR PROPOSALS

-This call for proposals is open to all master’s programs at the University of Montpellier that wish to embark on an “IDILization” process, particularly in connection with the development of the new academic program set to launch in 2027.
+This call for proposals is open to all master’s programs at the University of Montpellier that wish to embark on an “IDILization” process, particularly in connection with the development of the new degree program set to launch in 2027.

 All faculty members and researchers affiliated with an institution within the scope of the I-SITE Excellence Project are eligible to apply for one or more components of this call for proposals.

-COMPONENT 1: INTERNATIONALIZATION OF MASTER'S PROGRAMS
+COMPONENT NO. 1: INTERNATIONALIZATION OF MASTER'S PROGRAMS

 • Improve the teaching staff’s English proficiency